This feature requires Author user level or higher.

 Your list contains a lot of information about your subscribers, like when they signed up, where they’re located, and how they interact with your campaigns.
 You can use this information to filter subscribers into what we call segments, and then target these subscribers with customized marketing content.
 The beauty of segments is that you’re able to target different types of subscribers in a single list, so you don’t have to worry about overlapping subscribers across multiple lists.

 This is great because it streamlines your list management and can help reduce your monthly billing rates.

 In this article, you’ll learn how segments work in MailChimp.

-- For a shortcut to targeted sending, MailChimp offers a selection of pre-built segments on the Recipients step of the Campaign Builder.
+For a shortcut to targeted sending, MailChimp offers a selection of pre-built segments on the Recipients step of the Campaign Builder.
 To learn more, read About Pre-Built Segments.

 How to Use Segments

-You can import or paste your subscribers directly into your segment or build it based on conditions you choose.
-If you use conditions to create a segment, it can be saved as either an Auto-update segment or a static segment.
+You can import or paste your subscribers directly into your segment or use conditions to build your segment from data in your list.

 Enhance Your Segments